ThePhD/sol2/docs/source/api/usertype_memory.rst

 	|        T*        |    void(*)(void*) function_pointer    |               T               |
 	^-sizeof(T*) bytes-^-sizeof(void(*)(void*)) bytes, deleter-^- sizeof(T) bytes, actal data -^

 Note that we put a special deleter function before the actual data.
 This is because the custom deleter must know where the offset to the data is, not the rest of the library.
-Sol just needs to know about ``T*`` and the userdata (and userdata metatable) to work, everything else is for preserving construction / destruction syntax.
+Sol just needs to know about ``T*`` and the userdata (and userdata metatable) to work, everything else is for preserving construction / destruction semantics.